-When is a tool an object and when is it a consumer?
+When is a Tool a Device and When is it the Buyer?

-But when a tool’s inherent complexity exceeds its capacity to simplify work, the “tool” is the owner for having acquired a perfectly useless object – when the complexity of learning to use, or actually using, the tool exceeds the amount of work it’s designed to alleviate.
-This thought has haunted me all my life, but in this consumer technology world, the question is fundamental to my work-a-day life.
+But when a tool’s inherent complexity exceeds its capacity to simplify work, the “tool” is the owner for having acquired a perfectly useless object.
+Said another way, useless when the complexity of learning to use or actually using the tool exceeds the amount of work it’s designed for.

-I recently bought a Google Chromecast so I could cast my phone’s emails and texts onto our TV.
+Case in point: I recently bought a Google Chromecast so I could cast my phone’s emails and texts onto our TV.
 The manual weighed more than the Chromecast dongle.
-When I unpacked it, I was ready to throw it all out, but on closer inspection found that the user directions were simple enough just printed in 26 languages, and so I learned to be less judgmental in this globalized world.
+When I unpacked it, I was ready to throw it all out, but on closer inspection found that the user directions were simple enough, just printed in 26 languages.
+We live in a globalized world, which I’m fine with.

-Then there are tools that are simply dangerously ill-conceived.
-When the Whole Earth Catalogue was the dominant life-style catalogue for many of us in the back-to-nature ‘70s, we heated our drafty farmhouse in Lincoln with six cords of wood.
+Then there are tools that are simply dangerous.
+When the Whole Earth Catalog was the dominant life-style catalog for many of us in the back-to-nature ‘70s, we heated our drafty farmhouse in Lincoln with six cords of wood.
 So I was entranced by a hub-mounted large steel screw that one bolted onto the rear-wheel hub of one’s car after removing the wheel.
-One had to leave the car running in first gear with the rear-wheels jacked up off the ground so the spinning screw presumably penetrated and split any log forced against it… IF the log was properly braced against the ground.
-(If this is hard to imagine, it’s even harder to do.)
+You had to leave the car running in first gear with the rear wheels jacked up off the ground so the spinning screw presumably penetrated and split any log forced against it… IF the log was solidly braced against the ground.
+If this is hard to imagine, it’s even harder to do.

 Since that failed experiment in the ‘70s, I’ve had an ancient hydraulic log splitter that rarely starts and is most efficient when two people use it – one placing the log on the bed and clearing it when it’s split and the other running the hydraulics and watching for misplaced fingers.